data-forge/data-forge-js/README.md

 If you have an interest in data wrangling and analysis in JavaScript please check out [my new book on the subject!](http://bit.ly/2t2cJu2)

-**This respository is no longer maintained**
+## This respository is no longer maintained

 For the latest version of Data-Forge please go to the repo for the new TypeScript version: https://github.com/data-forge/data-forge-ts

-Still available at the usual place on NPM: https://www.npmjs.com/package/data-forge
+New version is still available at the usual place on NPM: https://www.npmjs.com/package/data-forge

 **Breaking changes**